Thomistic Institute

 -

-For questions pertaining to the MA programs, including the DHS application process and the program course of study, please contact the DHS Registrar, Mrs. Elizabeth Kimes: registrar@dhs.edu
+For questions pertaining to the MA program, including the DHS application process and the program course of study, please contact the DHS Registrar, Mrs. Elizabeth Kimes: registrar@dhs.edu

 Questions about the Thomistic Institute scholarship program and application may be directed to Dr. Rebecca Marisseau: rmarisseau@dhs.edu